0xperp/defi_greeks/README.md

 Huge thanks to [wateryan/greeks](https://github.com/wateryan/greeks) for the initial greeks repo

-Break downn power perpetuals and concentrated liquididty positions in their respective greeks
+Break down power perpetuals and concentrated liquidity positions in their respective greeks

 ## Supported Calculations
 ### Squeeks